skedgo/tripgo-api/docs/extensions.md

 *Integrations*: Routing, Real-time

 1. Get in touch with FlitWays and get access to [their API](https://flitways.com/api).
-2. [Forward us](mailto:api@skedgo.com) your FlitWays API key.
-We'll then link it to your TripGo API key and FlitWays results will start coming through the TripGo API for your API key.
+2. Enter your `Flitways api key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+3. FlitWays results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### MyDriver 🌎